Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Kanmangafuchi Abyss

-If you want to wind down your day after the impressive temple with a walk, I recommend the Jizo statues at Kanmangafuchi Abyss.
-The statues wear distinctive red hats and bibs.
-Legend says you can never count them all—each time you try, you get a different number.
+If you want to end the day with a walk after exploring the impressive temple, I recommend the Jizo statues at Kanmangafuchi Abyss.
+The statues are easily recognizable by their distinctive red hats and bibs.
+It’s said that you can never count them; you’ll get a different number every time.

 Google Maps: https://maps.app.goo.gl/nyXQ5mcbT7f8vE4R8